 Data should be treated with caution.
-In particular, there are small numbers of positives detected in Northern Ireland leading to considerable uncertainty surrounding these estimates.
-There are further uncertainties given that not all cases that are positive on the ORF1ab and N-genes will be the Omicron BA.1 variant.
+In particular, there could be small numbers of positive cases compatible with a particular variant leading to considerable uncertainty surrounding these estimates.
+There are further uncertainties given that not all cases that are positive on the ORF1ab and N-genes will be the Omicron BA.1 variant and not all cases that have a detectable S gene will be the Omicron BA.2 variant

-- Omicron BA.1 variant-compatible positives are defined as those that are positive on the ORF1ab-gene and N-gene, but not the Sgene.
-This group includes Omicron BA.1.1. - Cases 'not compatible with Omicron BA.1' are defined as those that are positive on the ORF1ab, N-gene and S-gene, or positive on the S-gene and either ORF1ab or the N-gene.
-These will include both Omicron BA.2 and Delta variants.
-The majority of recent infections not compatible with Omicron BA.1, are likely to be Omicron BA.2. - Data should be treated with caution.
-Not all cases positive on the S-gene will be the Omicron BA.2 or Delta variants, and some cases with pattern ORF1ab+N will also be the Omicron BA.2 or Delta variants where the S-gene was not detected for other reasons, such as low viral load.
+- Omicron BA.1 variant-compatible positives are defined as those that are positive on the ORF1ab-gene and N-gene, but not the S-gene.
+This group includes Omicron BA.1.1. - Omicron BA.2 variant-compatible positives are defined as those that are positive on the ORF1ab-gene, N-gene and S-gene, or on the ORF1ab-gene and S-gene or on the N-gene and S-gene. - Data should be treated with caution.
+Not all cases positive on the S-gene will be the Omicron BA.2 variant, and some cases with pattern ORF1ab+N will also be the Omicron BA.2 variant where the S-gene was not detected for other reasons, such as low viral load.